datamachines/cuda_tensorflow_opencv/README.md

-# DockerFile with GPU support for TensorFlow and OpenCV
+# DockerFile with Nvidia GPU support for TensorFlow and OpenCV

-Install GPU optimized version of TensorFlow and OpenCV.
+Install Nvidia GPU optimized version of TensorFlow and OpenCV.
 Also install protobuf, Jupyter, Keras, numpy, pandas and X11 support.

 Requires a Linux system with nvidia-docker (v2) and the Nvidia drivers installed to run.
 See https://github.com/NVIDIA/nvidia-docker for setup details

+**Docker Images built from this repository publicly available at https://hub.docker.com/r/datamachines/cuda_tensorflow_opencv It is possible to use those as `FROM` for your `Dockerfile`.
+For example: `FROM datamachines/cuda_tensorflow_opencv:9.0_1.12.0_4.1.0-0.3` **

 ## Directories and tag naming